-Keyboards should be integrated with Trackpads (page 77) when possible to provide an enhanced user experience.
+Keyboards should be integrated with Trackpads (page 78) when possible to provide an enhanced user experience.

 Mechanical key layout shall be based on the ISO/IEC 9995-2, ANSI-INCITS 154-1988, or JIS X 6002-1980 standards.
+Keyboard HID descriptors shall set the Keyboard Physical Layout usage to the appropriate layout code as defined in Table 13-4 (page 76).